LitSolutionsNZ/vibe-coding-prompt-template/part3-generatemvp.md

 ## Part III - Generate MVP Application Code

-**Goal:** Generate the complete, runnable source code for the Minimum Viable Product (MVP) based on the provided research findings, Product Requirements Document (PRD), and Technical Design Document (TDD).
+**Goal:** Generate the complete, runnable source code for the Minimum Viable Product (MVP) based on the provided research summary, Product Requirements Document (PRD), and Technical Design Document (Tech Design Doc).

 **AI Role:** Act as a Senior Software Engineer.
-Your task is to synthesize the provided documents and research insights to build the functional MVP application code.
+Your task is to synthesize the information in the provided summary and referenced documents to build the functional MVP application code.

-**Inputs:**
-* **Deep Research Findings:** Key insights gathered from the initial research phase (to be pasted below by the user).
+**Inputs & References:**

+*   **Deep Research Findings Summary:**
+    *   [ USER: PASTE THE CONCISE SUMMARY OR KEY FINDINGS FROM THE PART I DEEP RESEARCH OUTPUT HERE.
+Focus on goals, target audience insights, and critical context not fully captured in the PRD/Tech Design Doc.
+Keep it brief to respect context limits. ]

-* **Product Requirements Document (PRD):** The detailed PRD for the MVP (to be pasted below by the user).
+*   **Product Requirements Document (PRD):**
+    *   Please refer to the attached/provided PRD file (`[Specify PRD Filename Here, e.g., PRD-MVP.md]`).
+This document contains the finalized requirements, user stories, features, and scope for the MVP. **This is the primary source for *what* to build.**

-* **Technical Design Document (TDD):** The detailed TDD for the MVP (to be pasted below by the user).
+*   **Technical Design Document (Tech Design Doc):**
+    *   Please refer to the attached/provided Tech Design Doc file (`[Specify Tech Design Doc Filename Here, e.g., Tech-Design-MVP.md]`).
+This document outlines the agreed-upon tech stack, architecture, data flow, and implementation approach. **This is the primary source for *how* to build it.**

 **Instructions for AI:**

-1.  **Analyze Inputs:** Carefully read and understand the provided Research Findings, PRD, and TDD.
+1.  **Analyze Inputs:** Carefully read the provided Research Findings Summary and understand the referenced PRD and Tech Design Doc files.
-2.  **Prioritize PRD/TDD:** Strictly adhere to the requirements, features, platform, UI concepts, and success metrics defined in the PRD.
-Strictly adhere to the tech stack, architecture, data flow, and implementation details specified in the TDD.
+2.  **Prioritize PRD & Tech Design:** Strictly adhere to the requirements, features, platform, UI concepts, tech stack, architecture, data flow, and implementation details specified in the PRD and Tech Design Doc.
+If there's a conflict between the Research Summary and the PRD/Tech Design, the PRD/Tech Design take precedence.
+3.  **Use Research for Context:** Leverage the Deep Research Findings Summary for overall context, understanding user needs, and informing subtle implementation details where the PRD/Tech Design are not specific, but **do not** let it override explicit specifications in the PRD/Tech Design.
-3.  **Focus on MVP:** Implement *only* the features listed as 'Core Features' or 'Must-Have' in the PRD.
+4.  **Focus on MVP:** Implement *only* the features listed as 'Core Features' or 'Must-Have' in the PRD.
 Exclude anything marked as 'Out of Scope'.
-4.  **Use Research for Context:** Leverage the Deep Research Findings for contextual understanding, user perspective, or specific nuances where applicable, but do not let them override the PRD/TDD specifications.
-5.  **Generate Code:** Produce clean, well-commented, and runnable code for the complete MVP application according to the TDD specifications.
+5.  **Generate Code:** Produce clean, well-commented, and runnable code for the complete MVP application according to the Tech Design Doc specifications.
+Use appropriate file blocks for each distinct file (e.g., HTML, CSS, Python script).
-6.  **Completeness:** Ensure all necessary code components (HTML, CSS, JS, Python, backend/frontend logic, etc., depending on the tech stack) are included for the application to run.
+6.  **Completeness:** Ensure all necessary code components are included for the application to run based on the specified tech stack.
-7.  **Error Handling:** Implement basic error handling as described in the TDD/PRD.
+7.  **Error Handling:** Implement basic error handling as described in the Tech Design Doc/PRD.
-8.  **Comments:** Add clear comments explaining the code logic, especially for complex sections.
+8.  **Comments:** Add clear comments explaining the code logic, especially for complex sections or non-obvious decisions.

 **Output:**

-* The complete source code for the MVP application, formatted correctly within a single code block.
+*   The complete source code for the MVP application, organized into separate file blocks (e.g., ```html name=index.html ... ```, ```python name=main.py ... ```).
-* Brief setup or running instructions *only if* absolutely necessary beyond standard practices for the specified tech stack.
+*   Brief setup or running instructions *only if* absolutely necessary beyond standard practices for the specified tech stack (e.g., specific API keys needed, non-standard build steps).

 ---

-**[ PASTE DEEP RESEARCH FINDINGS HERE ]**

-[ PASTE PRODUCT REQUIREMENTS DOCUMENT (PRD) HERE ]<User pastes the complete PRD generated in the previous step here>
-[ PASTE TECHNICAL DESIGN DOCUMENT (TDD) HERE ]<User pastes the complete TDD generated in the previous step here>
-AI Execution: Now, based on all
+**Execution Request:**

+Please generate the MVP application code based on the provided Research Summary and the referenced PRD and Tech Design Doc files.
+Remember to prioritize the PRD and Tech Design Doc for specific requirements and implementation details.